MyStarInYourSky/ansible-role-ztnet-node/README.md

 ### `zerotier_planet`

-If you need a custom planet, download it from ZTNET, and then set this config after encoding the planet with base64.
+If you need a custom planet, follow the instructions [here](https://ztnet.network/usage/private_root).
+After the setup, download the config and unpack it.
+Encode the file `planet.custom` with base64 and that will become the value of `zerotier_planet`

+For example: `cat planet.custom | base64`

 ### `zerotier_ztnet_api_key`